ShinyRice/citpass/README.md

 However, citpass differs from it, by

-- Storing all passwords and relevant data associated to each in a single file
+- Storing passwords somewhat differently.
+It does store each password in a separate file, along with metadata, but filenames are random, and an encrypted index file is used to point the user to the correct password

 - Being written in C99